WebexCC-SA/LAB-2352/docs/Labguide/Lab3.md

 **Important Prereq for Step 3**

--Before Starting this lab, please make sure to Enable the Virtual Agent transcript by  checking `Enable Conversation Transcript` option for the `Virtual Agent V2` activity, and publishing the flow again
+Before Starting this lab, please make sure to Enable the Virtual Agent transcript by  checking `Enable Conversation Transcript` option for the `Virtual Agent V2` activity, and publishing the flow again